poetaman/arttime/README.md

 - Support 24-bit RGB text art produced from jpeg, etc stickers/images/photographs
 - Random art selection makes it a fun game, or serious tarot-style reading for believers in The Random
 - Provide a publishing platform for text/ascii art artists (text art is meant for terminals, not museums)
-- Provide a curated text art library for users
 - Provide a developer-centric experience: mindful suspension (Ctrl-z) and continuation
 - Works on macOS out of the box.
 No need to install homebrew, developer tools
 - Works on other Unixes like Linux/BSD with only zsh as the dependency